 - Visit behavior

-A panel of over 1 million opted-in users provide their on-ground location history validate data accuracy and inform the modeling.
+A panel of over 1 million opted-in users provides their on-ground location history to validate data accuracy and inform the modeling.

 Yep… Something as simple as connecting to a stores wifi and walking around results in providing google with stronger data.
 We think they know too much too… Ready to say fkk it and head to the beach?

 So while not every business qualifies for the conversion program, those that do will gain a new level of insight into the value of their marketing budget.